Rflink with mqtt V2 : enhanced and minimized

 Some years ago, I built a custom shield for an arduino mega running Rflink.
 The purpose was to provide Rflink MQTT messages over ethernet.
 I recently built a new version which is more compact and with additional features.

 I replaced the arduino nano by a Wemos D1 mini (esp8266).
 I also used an arduino mega pro, which is smaller than the orignal one.
-The 433Mhz hardware has been changed to by SRX 882 and STX882 as the provide a better range than RXB6 and XD-FST FS1000A.
+The 433Mhz hardware has been changed to by SRX 882 and STX882 as they provide a better range than RXB6 and XD-FST FS1000A.

-- Provides Rflink messages as json encoded payload over MQTT (like previous version)
+- Provides Rflink messages as json encoded payload over MQTT

 - OTA updates of the Wemos D1 mini

-- Leds indicators for Wifi, Mqtt, message in, message out and http connections
+- Leds indicators for Wifi, Mqtt, message in, message out

 - Simple http interface to view Rflink and Mqtt messages

-EDIT on 03.01.2023 : The First version was using SoftwareSerial on D1 and D2 to communicate with RFlink.
+EDIT on 03.01.2023 : the First version was using SoftwareSerial on D1 and D2 to communicate with RFlink.
 But at 57600 bauds, from time to time some serial characters were lost and / or trashed.
-So I updated the code and the hardware to use SoftwareSerial for serial debugging and the hardware serial port is now used for the Rflink communication through D7 and D8 (using the swap() functionn).
+So I updated the code and the hardware to use SoftwareSerial for serial debugging and the hardware serial port is now used for the Rflink communication through D7 and D8 (using the swap() function).
 I updated the text of this post, but not the photos.

 The updated source code is available on github : https://github.com/jit06/RflinkToJsonMqtt